 Answer: Data policy checks the mandatory and read-only of a field whenever a record is inserted or updated through a web-service or import set.For example: If a mandatory field in the incoming record (from import set or web-service) is empty then the data policy will not allow inserting that record into the table.

 49. What is a record producer?

-A catalog item that allows users to create task-based records from the Service Catalog is called as a record producer.
+Answer: A catalog item that allows users to create task-based records from the Service Catalog is called as a record producer.
 For example, creating a change record or a problem record using record producer.
 Record producers provide an alternative way to create records through Service Catalog.